Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Switching to the OmniInstalled antenna

-2. Select the Antenna tab when the Properties Browser opens.
+2. Select the Antenna tab in the Basic - Definition page of the Properties Browser.

 3. Select the Model Specs sub tab.